DV

 Quick verdict

-PLTR (Palantir Technologies Inc.) and PLTU (Direxion Daily PLTR Bull 2X Shares) are both dividend ETFs, but they take different approaches.
+PLTR (Palantir Technologies Inc.) is a stock, while PLTU (Direxion Daily PLTR Bull 2X Shares) is an ETF — they take fundamentally different approaches.

 Deep dive